 Dramatic weight loss can be an amazing source of pride and accomplishment for you.
 The health benefits of moving from morbidly obese to relatively normal weight are innumerable.
 Your organs work at a higher efficiency level; your joints no longer suffer from undue stress; your self-esteem skyrockets; and you feel empowered.
 Truly, the only downside to your metamorphosis is that your birthday suit is now many, many sizes too big.
-Thankfully, there is the Corset Trunkplasty procedure, which tailors your birthday suit to fit your new frame.
-In the hands of an experienced, board certified plastic surgeon, who performs this surgery, you can once again love the skin you are in.
+Thankfully, there is the corset trunkplasty procedure, which tailors your new body to fit your new frame.
+In the hands of an experienced, board-certified plastic surgeon, who performs this surgery, you can once again love the skin you are in.
 While traditional abdominoplasty with rectus plication (tightening of the abdominal muscles) entails the removal of the excess, stretched skin from the lower abdomen, the removal of the subcutaneous fat from the abdomen, and the repair of the separated abdominal muscles.
-The Corset Trunkplasty is more than that.
-A Corset Trunkplasty also allows for removal of excess skin from the center of the abdominal wall from the ribs to the pubic region.
+A corset trunkplasty also allows for removal of excess skin from the center of the abdominal wall from the ribs to the pubic region.

 Am I a good candidate?

-Good Corset Trunkplasty candidates are men or women in relatively good health who may have had post bariatric surgery or have lost a significant amount of weight through a comprehensive lifestyle change in diet and exercise.
-Corset Trunkplasty patients CANNOT be smokers.
+Good candidates are men or women in relatively good health who may have had post-bariatric surgery or have lost a significant amount of weight through a comprehensive lifestyle change in diet and exercise.
+Corset trunkplasty patients CANNOT be smokers.
 Smoking compromises healing and poses a tremendous risk of complications for the patient.

 Terms to Know